 A day trip to the Rio Pance waterfall where we swam and Christian treated us to lunch.

-A drive to Km 18 where the cooler temperature is a shock from the humid Cali heat., but is similar to Portlands’s temperatore and climate.
+A drive to Km 18 where the cooler temperature is a shock from the humid Cali heat, but is more similar to Portlands’s temperature and climate.

 At Hacienda El Paraiso, the home of Colombia’s poet and author Jorge Isaacs.